 Sidewalk actively strives to bring a variety of film to its audience.
 To that end, we are thrilled to highlight civil and social issues in our Life & Liberty track, diversity-related topics and black filmmakers in our Black Lens track, LGBTQ filmmakers and content with our SHOUT track, and family-friendly programming with our Family Festival track.
 As an Alabama festival in a city with multiple universities, we also spotlight our Alabama filmmakers and our student filmmakers.

-Sidewalk is also pleased to announce our 2018 Sidewrite Competition.
+Sidewalk is pleased to announce the return of our Sidewrite Competition for 2023.
 With categories for feature length screenplays, short screenplays, and Alabama screenplays, Sidewalk is looking for innovative and exciting scripts to recognize.
-In addition to cash prizes, winners are offered travel assistance and table read opportunities during the festival weekend.
+In addition to cash prizes, winners are offered table read opportunities during the festival weekend and are able to apply for travel assistance to attend.
 Winning scripts are announced approximately one month prior to the festival event date.
 Sidewalk also offers a screenplay category that provides feedback on any submitted screenplay.
 Please use the Screenplay + Feedback category for this option.

 Praise for Sidewalk:

 MovieMaker Magazine: "20 Great Film Festivals For First Time Moviemakers" (2022)

 MovieMaker Magazine: "Top 50 Festivals Worth the Entry Fee" (2017, 2016)

 The Washington Post: "Summer Preview" film festival (2015)

 MovieMaker magazine: “The 25 Coolest Film Festivals in the World” (2015, 2014)